jgilfn/Masterdinger/README.md

 ##Homepage
 The Homepage contains a Search bar which allows you to search for a Summoner's Mastery information.
 </br>
-It has also a brief description of Masterdinger's main features.
+It has also a brief description of Masterdinger's main features:
+* Search
+* Compare
+* Leaderboard
 </br>
 A random background is shown every time you load a page.